Patrick Greveraars

-Patrick Greveraars (born 14 August 1975) is a Dutch football manager who last managed Lommel.
+Patrick Greveraars (born 14 August 1975) is a Dutch football manager who most recently managed NEC Nijmegen.

 Career

 In 2007, Greveraars was appointed youth manager of Portuguese top flight side Porto.
 In 2016, he was appointed assistant of Shabab Al Ahli in the United Arab Emirates.
 In 2018, he was appointed assistant manager of Cypriot club Anorthosis.

 In 2019, Greveraars was appointed assistant manager of Al Jazira in the United Arab Emirates.
 In 2021, he was appointed assistant manager of Ghana.
 In 2022, he was appointed manager of Belgian team Lommel.